Shopify/polaris/polaris.shopify.com/content/getting-started/Patterns, components, and tokens/index.md

 Design tokens represent reusable design decisions such as color, spacing, and typography.
 These tokens are used throughout the Polaris design system and Shopify admin to unify the merchant experience across the entire platform.

-Polaris design tokens are packaged up as the open source [@Shopify/polaris-tokens](https://github.com/Shopify/polaris/tree/main/polaris-tokens) library
+Polaris design tokens are packaged up as the open source [@Shopify/polaris-tokens](https://github.com/Shopify/polaris/tree/main/polaris-tokens) library.